addvaluemachine/Haptic-LexBot/README.md

 - [Post-Deployment](#post-deployment)

 ## Overview
-This is a copany chatbot that is capable of producing human-like responses and engaging in natural language conversations by orchestrating a chain of calls to foundation models (FMs) and other augmenting tools based on user input.
+This is a Company chatbot that is capable of producing human-like responses and engaging in natural language conversations by orchestrating a chain of calls to foundation models (FMs) and other augmenting tools based on user input.
 Instead of only fulfilling pre-defined intents through a static decision tree, agents are autonomous within the context of their suite of available tools.
 [Amazon Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service that makes leading foundation models from AI companies available through an API along with developer tooling to help build and scale generative AI applications.

 This solution creates a generative AI agent powered by Amazon Bedrock.
 The agent can assist users with finding answers to FAQ based on the company's website.